lzws/ErasureBenchmark/README.md

 4. We investigate how concept erasure affects the preservation of unrelated concepts, which reveals that improved erasure effectiveness often compromises overall generation quality, highlighting the necessity to carefully balance this trade-off during model configuration.
 ![](/asset/GRD.png)
 ![](/asset/image-quality.png)

+## Usage
+'''
+git clone repo
+pip install -r requirements.txt
+'''

+** Image generation using different baseline methods

+1. Place the trained model weights in the `models` directory.
+Refer to `method/def.py` for detailed specifications.
+2. Run `method/generate.py` to generate images.
+Different methods can be invoked by specifying distinct parameters, for example:
+'''
+python generate.py --steps 40 --device "cuda" --evaluation_task "i2p" --erase_target "Nudity" --method "SalUn" --version_ec 200
+'''
+3. Generated images will be saved to the `results` directory.

+** Evaluation
+1. We provide all evaluation tool code in the `evaluate` directory.
+If you use our method to generate images, the evaluation scripts have pre-configured paths.
+You only need to specify the method name and evaluation task in the code.
+Otherwise, you must adjust the result directory paths according to your own output structure.
+We believe this process is straightforward.